okpy/ok/README.md

 Projects using ok.py
 --------------------
 - [CS61A](http://cs61a.org) uses ok.py for all assignments.
-- 3 other UC Berkeley CS courses use ok.py
+- Many other UC Berkeley CS courses use ok.py

 Developer Guidelines
 --------------------